Fishing Report

 I did a little backpacking into a couple of lakes north of Mt.
 St Helens last week.
 I brought an Echo Glass 369 and a handful of hopper patterns...
 I love lakes that are loaded with brook trout that rarely, if ever, see anglers.
 They were jumping several feet out of the water to eat those hoppers.

-Reports from the Deschutes indicate that the Angler Access at Oak Springs Hatchery are no longer public and that there are no trespassing signs where the public access once was.
+Reports from the Deschutes indicate that the Angler Access at Oak Springs Hatchery are no longer public and that there are “no trespassing” signs where the public access once was.
 We will investigate further and post something when we get an update.

 The Klickitat River has been all over the place this last week.
 Thursday was poor, Friday was mediocre with around two feet and very high winds.
-As of Sunday, visibility is less than 6 throughout the entirety of the river.
+As of Sunday, visibility is less than 6” throughout the entirety of the river.
 Rains up high on the mountain may have caused some coloration, but the word on the street is that the Cougar Creek Fire on Mt.
 Adams is actually burning across the upper part of the river.
 This may be sending debris, dirt, and ash into the river, giving it the very poor visibility.
-It will be a wait and see approach for this week.
+It will be a “wait and see” approach for this week.

-Smallmouth Bass fishing has been excellent on the John Day River.
-Bass on the Columbia River have been harder to find lately as weeds are growing very high on the shorelines and the river has been up and down throughout the Gorge.
+are growing very high on the shorelines and the river has been up and down throughout the Gorge.
 Bass do not like it when the river goes up three feet and then back down.
 It tends to scatter them around and they tend to suspend off the rocky shorelines which makes them harder to find...
 But the John Day has been great!
 Head out to Cottonwood Canyon Park and get yourself into some smallies.

 Trout fishing has been hit and miss this last week.
 The Crooked filled with algae/weeds as the dam has been spilling more water from the top of the lake, which contains some pretty gross stuff.
 There are still plenty of eager fish, but several anglers commented on having to deal with catching floating bio-debris.
 The Metolius has been more consistent as this spring creek is more stable with flows and temperatures.
 Fishing on the Met is never easy, but it is always rewarding.
 The upper part of the Deschutes (above Lake Billy Chinook) has been good, with plenty of eager fish that love to eat flies.
 The upper part of the Lower Deschutes (below Pelton Dam) has been tough, with similar reports as from the Crooked.
-There is a lot of algae and weeds that are moving through the river, affecting clarity and an anglers ability to get a clean drift (I ordered a trout, not a side salad).
-Good fishing is still available, but ones tolerance for dealing with weeds is the major factor.
+There is a lot of algae and weeds that are moving through the river, affecting clarity and an angler’s ability to get a clean drift (I ordered a trout, not a side salad).
+Good fishing is still available, but one’s tolerance for dealing with weeds is the major factor.
 The McKenzie River is still fishing well, and there are plenty of fish around that just love a #18 red copper john...

 Lost Lake is still fishing very well, and trout have been coming up to the surface early and late to eat Callibaetis, Grasshoppers and Carpenter Ants, as well as just about anything else including beetles, damselflies and maybe some early caddis.
 Pull a woolly bugger deep and slow on a sinking line during the day for your best shot at good numbers of fish.